SAS Manthatisi: Operational history

 Manthatisi was withdrawn from service in 2007 and placed in reserve as part of the SAN's plan to maintain only two out of its three submarines in service.
 She began a refit in 2010, and re-entered service in October 2014.
+As of April 2023, Manthatisi had completed a Docking and Essential Defect (DED) maintenance period and was undergoing post-maintenance trials.
+However, according to a presentation made to the Joint Standing Committee on Defence by Rear Admiral B.K.
+Mhlana, Deputy Chief of the Navy in May 2023, the mid-life update for the submarine, that was due to start in 2022, had not yet commenced.